toshiokk/be/README.md

 ## The largest file editable:

 BE editor loads files on memory.
-The size of the largest editable file is limited by the memory available.
+The size of the largest editable file depends on the memory available.
-The maximum file size loadable is half of the free memory.
+The maximum file size loadable is half the memory available.

+## Overview

+## Web Page

+## Mailing List and Bug Reports

+## Current Status